WLW Code Plugin

 Using the Plug-In:

-Create your blog post in Windows Live Writer as normal but when you want to key some Source Code choose Insert > Source Code Highlighter from the right hand Menu, then key or paste your source code into the pop up form.
+Create your blog post in Live Writer as normal but when you want to key some Source Code choose Insert > Source Code Highlighter from the right hand Menu, then key or paste your source code into the pop up form.
 Select the type of source code it is (e.g.CSharp etc) and click insert.
 Once inserted you can use the properties menu bar to customise the way source code is displayed.
 The plug-in will also display a preview in the editor of what the source code will look like once posted on your blog.

 Screenshots: